-You follow a special diet & worry to travel on the Trans-Siberian and starve ?
-Have no fear, feeding yourself in Russia or on the train is not an issue.
+You follow a special diet and worry to travel on the Trans-Siberian and starve ?
+Have no fear, feeding yourself in Russia or on the train won’t be an issue.

 There are cafés, stolovaya (canteen), street food markets and plenty food stalls in every street corner in Russia.
 However, if you follow a special diet it can be a bit tricky to eat your way around.

 I have no particular diet (only picky tastes) but I do have friends all over the world who are vegetarians, vegans, Muslims eating halal or Jews kosher, so I totally understand that you don’t want to break your diet nor starve yourself for the next 9000 kilometres.

 In this short guide you will find informations about halal, kosher, vegeterian and vegan food in Russia.

 This post is only for informative purposes, I do not claim to know each and every rule of halal & kosher diets.

 In any cities or small towns you can find a supermarket or small food store named “produkty” selling all the basics like bread, jam, oatmeal, veges, fruits, eggs etc